 (8) Biometric records.

 b.
-Workforce members must report breaches using the Breach Incident form found on the privacy division’s customer center.
-The form serves as notification to the reporter’s supervisor and will automatically route the notice to DS/CIRT for cyber incidents or to the Privacy Division for non-cyber incidents.
-If the form is not accessible online, report the incident to DS/CIRT (CIRT@state.gov) or the Privacy Division (Privacy@state.gov) as appropriate:
+Workforce members must report breaches using the Breach Incident form found on the Privacy Office’s customer center.
+The form serves as notification to the reporter’s supervisor and will automatically route the notice to DS/CIRT for cyber incidents or to the Privacy Office for non-cyber incidents.
+If the form is not accessible online, report the incident to DS/CIRT (CIRT@state.gov) or the Privacy Office (Privacy@state.gov) as appropriate:

 (1) DS/CIRT will notify US-CERT within one hour; and

-(2) If a criminal act is suspected or confirmed, notify the Office of Inspector General, Office of Investigations (OIG/INV) either concurrent with or subsequent to notification to US-CERT.
+(2) If a criminal act is actual or suspected, notify the Office of Inspector General, Office of Investigations (OIG/INV) either concurrent with or subsequent to notification to US-CERT.

 5 FAM 468.4 Considerations When Performing Data Breach Analysis